tpaschalis/tpaschalis.github.io/_posts/2020-05-25-golang-functions-methods.markdown

 ---

 ## Appetizer
-If you've wondered whether a certain piece of Go code should be declared as a function or as a method on a type, you've probably ended up reading the either [this](https://dave.cheney.net/2016/03/19/should-methods-be-declared-on-t-or-t) excellent post by Dave Cheney or the [Go spec](https://golang.org/ref/spec#Method_declarations) which states that :
+If you've wondered whether a certain piece of Go code should be declared as a function or as a method on a type, you've probably ended up reading either [this](https://dave.cheney.net/2016/03/19/should-methods-be-declared-on-t-or-t) excellent post by Dave Cheney or the [Go spec](https://golang.org/ref/spec#Method_declarations) which states that :

 *The type of a method is the type of a function with the receiver as first argument.*

 So Go handles methods as functions where the first formal parameter is the receiver.
-Let's see how this is implemented under the hood in the [Go 1.14 release branch](https://github.com/golang/go/tree/release-branch.go1.14).
+Let's see where this is implemented under the hood in the [Go 1.14 release branch](https://github.com/golang/go/tree/release-branch.go1.14).

 ## Main Course

-The `types` package is responsible for declaring the data types and implements the algorithms for type-checking of Go packages.
+The [`types` package](https://golang.org/pkg/go/types/) is responsible for declaring the data types and implements the algorithm for type-checking Go packages.

 If we dive in [`src/go/types/call.go`](https://github.com/golang/go/blob/f758dabf52d38333985e24762f9b53a29e2e7da0/src/go/types/call.go), we can find all the typechecking code of function call and selector expressions along with the following two methods
 ```go